LWatsonlm/idea.ly/README.md

 # Idea.ly: A Question, Idea, and Random Thoughts Platform with Answers and Comments Functionality

-### Project 2 for General Assembly's Full-Time Web Development Course
+Project 2 for General Assembly's Full-Time Web Development Course

+For this project, the requirements were:
+* to be built in Rails.
+* have at least 2 models.
+* have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE.
+* have error handling & validations for all resources.
+* utilize an ORM to create a database table structure (e.g. ActiveRecord) and interact with your relationally-stored data.
+* have semantically-clean HTML and CSS that passes the standard validators.

 ***